AnesBenmerzoug/FreeCAD-Assembly2MuJoCo/README.md

 This project is independent and not affiliated with FreeCAD or MuJoCo/DeepMind.
 Logo elements are used solely to indicate integration between these platforms.

-The project logo, including the arrangement and connecting elements, is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+The project icon, including the arrangement and connecting elements, is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 Any derivative works must maintain proper attribution to both FreeCAD and MuJoCo as outlined above.

 ## License